ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

 /usr/local/bin/appcfg.py
 {% endhighlight %}

-If you don't get an executable path back, then review the App Engine "[getting started][gae_intro]" documents for installation of the runtime.
+If you don't get an executable path back (any path is fine as long as *something* is returned by the ``which`` command), then review the App Engine "[getting started][gae_intro]" documents for installation of the runtime.

-Assuming we do have ``appcfg.py`` available, change directory in your shell to the directory containing "my_site" and upload the static site:
+Assuming we do have ``appcfg.py`` available, change directory in your terminal to the directory containing the "my_site" project folder and upload the static site with the following command:

 {% highlight bash %}
 $ appcfg.py update my_site